 If turf is growing vigorously, then the more aggressive mower combination of fixed head and grooved front roller are often chosen.
 Early research findings by Rossi & Thurn (2004) indicated and supported the notion that all pedestrian cylinder mowers are not alike in their effect on turf quality and anthracnose disease occurrence at the same height of cut.
 Somewhat controversially perhaps, it was noted that there was significant difference between fixed head mowing units.

-Whilst some of the better resourced UK and Irish courses may use pedestrian mowers on their greens, there is normally less variation of set-up to suit circumstances.
+Whilst some of the better resourced courses may use pedestrian mowers on their greens, there is normally less variation of set-up to suit circumstances.

 Good quality fairway type turf can be produced with ride-on 5 unit mowers, but, even here, there are options for mower configuration.